candronikos/haystack/haystack-client/README.md

     - Support for different filetypes
         * CSV, ZINC, JSON
     - Support methods to map to point rec IDs on the server
+* Use an alternative library for SCRAM authentication